Friday, May 23, 2014

 Stuff from the top of my head: Tips from an OT with 24 years of experience

-Before the placement we asked you to share your tips; to get your thinking going I listed off some sentences for you to “fill in the blanks”.
-One of our educators took us up on the challenge--this was what came off the top of her head…
+We had asked you to share your tips.
+I offered some sentences for you to "fill in the blanks" to help to get the thinking going.
+One of our educators took us up on the challenge.
+This was what came off the top of her head…

 Something I do to prepare is…